jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 * Visual inspection of a CRF design directly from an ODM-xml file
 * Documentation of the link between the CRF questions and the collected data points through SDTM annotations
 * Creation of [acrf](/files/acrf.pdf) and [bcrf](/files/bcrf.pdf) submission documents including link targets from define-xml

-* The ODM-xml file to be used as an import specification to eCRF software
+All this to encurage ODM-xml files to be used as an import specification to eCRF software.

 The solution is an XML translating style sheet allowing the ODM-xml file to be both human and machine readable without changing the content.